sshalem/JAVA/_8_Threads_Java_Concurrency/README.md

 I will show exapmles of the following:
-1. write a code for my own Thread Pool
+1. write a code for Thread Pool
 2. use **_ThreadPoolExecutor_** class
 3. Use **_Executor_** interface and **_Executors_** Class with
 	1. [newFixedThreadPool(x)](#-)  -->  **_ExecutorService executor = Executors.newFixedThreadPool(2)_**